ls2n-dev/g5k-training/2021-01-24/0-about_all_ssh.md

 ## What is SSH?

+OpenSSH is a powerful collection of tools for the remote control of, and transfer of data between, networked computers.

+OpenSSH is a freely available version of the Secure Shell (SSH) protocol family of tools for remotely controlling, or transferring files between, computers.

-The ssh or secure shell is a network protocol for operating networking services securely over a network.
+Traditional tools used to accomplish these functions, such as telnet or rcp, are insecure and transmit the user’s password in cleartext when used.
+OpenSSH is a network protocol for operating networking services securely over a network (like internet).
 It uses encryption standards to securely connect and login to the remote system.

+OpenSSH provides a server daemon and client tools to facilitate secure, encrypted remote control and file transfer operations, effectively replacing the legacy tools.

-It stores a public key in the remote system and private key in the client system.
+OpenSSH stores a public key in the remote system and private key in the client system.
 Thes keys are produced as a pair mathematically.
 When both are applied to a bi-variable function, it will result in a value which will be used to check whether the pair is valid or invalid.
-This is the simplest explanation possible.
-To Learn more, please refer to this page.

 ## Get start with SSH